rorrim-rorrim/eden-alt/docs/Caveats.md

 `cubeb_devel` will also not work, either disable cubeb or uninstall it.

+Still will not run flawlessly until `mesa-24` is available.
+Modify CMakeCache.txt with the `.so` of libGL and libGLESv2 by doing the incredibly difficult task of copy pasting them (`cp /boot/system/lib/libGL.so .`)

 ## OpenBSD

 After configuration, you may need to modify `externals/ffmpeg/CMakeFiles/ffmpeg-build/build.make` to use `-j$(nproc)` instead of just `-j`.